Eryngium tricuspidatum (Sea Holly)

 View all the plants listed in Genus Eryngium

-Look up other types of herbaceous flowers with dark blue flowers, or herbaceous flowers with silver foliage
+View other herbaceous flowers with dark blue flowers, or herbaceous flowers with silver foliage